Marcos Jr Proclaimed Next Philippine President With Huge Win

 During the campaign, they avoided controversial issues and focused on a call for national unity, although their fathers’ presidencies opened some of the most volatile divisions in the country’s history.
 Marcos Jr. appealed to be judged “not by my ancestors, but by my actions.”

-Sen. Imee Marcos, the president-elect’s sister, thanked those who voted for her brother after what she described as years of humiliation.
+Sen. Imee Marcos, his sister, thanked those who voted for him after what she described as decades of “ridicule and oppression."

-“We’re very grateful for a second chance,” she told reporters before the proclamation.
-“Our family went through a lot,” she said, citing “all sorts of cases and ridicule” against them.
+“We’re very, very grateful for a second chance,” she told reporters before the proclamation.
+“Our family went through a lot and after 1986, we faced all sorts of cases, ridicule and oppression" for nearly four decades.

 In Marcos Jr.’s campaign headquarters, supporters waved Philippine flags, flashed the victory sign and held a streamer congratulating him and Sara Duterte.